 Winclone 7 (and later) has the ability to create Winclone images in either file-based (WIM) or block-based mode.
-This article explains the difference and information on selecting the correct format.
+This article explains the difference between the two and provides information on selecting the correct format.

 File-Based (WIM) Image Format

-One distinct advantage of the file-based image format is that you can restore images regardless of the physical block size of the disk.
-In block based imaging, the image must be restored on to a drive with the same physical block size as the drive from which it was created.
-With File-based imaging, you can restore the image to any drive regardless of the physical block size.
+One distinct advantage of the file-based image format is that images can be restored regardless of the physical block size of the disk.
+In block-based imaging, the image must be restored on to a drive with the same physical block size as the drive from which it was created.
+With file-based imaging, you can restore the image to any drive regardless of the physical block size.

 With Winclone 7 and later, WIM images also allow incremental updates, which can save time and space when making periodic images of the same device.

 Block-Based Image Format